laver0ck/keep-windows-alive/README.md

   - download alive.ps1
   - try to run it with powershell (search google if you don't know how to)
     - if it runs, copy alive.ps1 to startup folder
 - if not, download alive.py and copy it to startup folder
   - if that doesn't help... \*sigh\* your ITsec dept are assholes.
 But there's always a way in:
     - go to https://sample-videos.com/, download small video, and put is inside startup folder.
 Make sure videos are opened with windows media player and repeat is on.
 WMP prevents PC from going to sleep.

-Viva la office resistance! :)
+For Freedom